austinsonger/AZ-500-Azure-Security/Instructions/Labs/Module_2/LAB_05_NSGs.md

 When the portal created the VMs, it created a network interface for each VM and attached the network interface to the VM.
 Add the network interface for each VM to one of the application security groups you created previously:

-1. In the *Search resources, services, and docs* box at the top of the portal, begin typing *myVmWeb*.
-When the **myVmWeb** VM appears in the search results, select it.
+1. In the *Search resources, services, and docs* box at the top of the portal, begin typing *AZ500-VM-WS*.
+When the **AZ500-VM-WS** VM appears in the search results, select it.
 2. Under **SETTINGS**, select **Networking**.
-Select **Application security groups**, then **Configure the application security groups**, then select **myAsgWebServers** for **Application security groups**, and then select **Save**.
+Select **Application security groups**, then **Configure the application security groups**, then select **AZ500-ASG-WebServers** for **Application security groups**, and then select **Save**.

-3. Complete steps 1 and 2 again, searching for the **myVmMgmt** VM and selecting the  **myAsgMgmtServers** ASG.
+3. Complete steps 1 and 2 again, searching for the **AZ500-VM-MS** VM and selecting the  **AZ500-ASG-MGMTServers** ASG.

 ### Task 9:  Test traffic filters

-1. Connect to the *myVmMgmt* VM.
-Enter *myVmMgmt* in the search box at the top of the portal.
-When **myVmMgmt** appears in the search results, select it.
+1. Connect to the *AZ500-VM-MS* VM.
+Enter *AZ500-VM-MS* in the search box at the top of the portal.
+When **AZ500-VM-MS** appears in the search results, select it.
 Select the **Connect** button.
 2. Select **RDP**, then **Download RDP file**.
 3. Open the downloaded rdp file and select **Connect**.
 Enter the user name and password you specified when creating the VM.
 You may need to select **More choices**, then **Use a different account**, to specify the credentials you entered when you created the VM.
 4. Select **OK**.
 5. You may receive a certificate warning during the sign-in process.
 If you receive the warning, select **Yes** or **Continue** to proceed with the connection.

-    The connection succeeds because port 3389 is allowed inbound from the internet to the *myAsgMgmtServers* application security group that the network interface attached to the *myVmMgmt* VM is in.
+    The connection succeeds because port 3389 is allowed inbound from the internet to the *AZ500-ASG-MGMTServers* application security group that the network interface attached to the *AZ500-VM-MS* VM is in.

-6. Connect to the *myVmWeb* VM from the *myVmMgmt* VM by entering the following command in a PowerShell session:
+6. Connect to the *AZ500-VM-WS* VM from the *AZ500-VM-MS* VM by entering the following command in a PowerShell session:

     ```powershell
-    mstsc /v:myVmWeb
+    mstsc /v:AZ500-VM-WS
     ```

-    You are able to connect to the myVmWeb VM from the myVmMgmt VM because VMs in the same virtual network can communicate with each other over any port, by default.
-You can't, however, create a remote desktop connection to the *myVmWeb* VM from the internet because the security rule for the *myAsgWebServers* doesn't allow port 3389 inbound from the internet, and inbound traffic from the Internet is denied to all resources, by default.
+    You are able to connect to the AZ500-VM-WS VM from the AZ500-VM-MS VM because VMs in the same virtual network can communicate with each other over any port, by default.
+You can't, however, create a remote desktop connection to the *AZ500-VM-WS* VM from the internet because the security rule for the *AZ500-ASG-WebServers* doesn't allow port 3389 inbound from the internet, and inbound traffic from the Internet is denied to all resources, by default.

-7. To install Microsoft IIS on the *myVmWeb* VM, enter the following command from a PowerShell session on the *myVmWeb* VM:
+7. To install Microsoft IIS on the *AZ500-VM-WS* VM, enter the following command from a PowerShell session on the *AZ500-VM-WS* VM:

     ```powershell
     Install-WindowsFeature -name Web-Server -IncludeManagementTools
     ```

-8. After the IIS installation is complete, disconnect from the *myVmWeb* VM, which leaves you in the *myVmMgmt* VM remote desktop connection.
+8. After the IIS installation is complete, disconnect from the *AZ500-VM-WS* VM, which leaves you in the *AZ500-VM-MS* VM remote desktop connection.
-9. Disconnect from the *myVmMgmt* VM.
+9. Disconnect from the *AZ500-VM-MS* VM.
-10. In the *Search resources, services, and docs* box at the top of the Azure portal, begin typing *myVmWeb* from your computer.
-When **myVmWeb** appears in the search results, select it.
+10. In the *Search resources, services, and docs* box at the top of the Azure portal, begin typing *AZ500-VM-WS* from your computer.
+When **AZ500-VM-WS** appears in the search results, select it.
 Note the **Public IP address** for your VM.
 The address shown in the following picture is 137.135.84.74, but your address is different:

        ![Screenshot](../Media/Module-2/e3bbd69d-95d0-4b3b-98ce-714d30b4d1ef.png)

-11. To confirm that you can access the *myVmWeb* web server from the internet, open an internet browser on your computer and browse to `http://<public-ip-address-from-previous-step>`.
-You see the IIS welcome screen because port 80 is allowed inbound from the internet to the *myAsgWebServers* application security group that the network interface attached to the *myVmWeb* VM is in.
+11. To confirm that you can access the *AZ500-VM-WS* web server from the internet, open an internet browser on your computer and browse to `http://<public-ip-address-from-previous-step>`.
+You see the IIS welcome screen because port 80 is allowed inbound from the internet to the *AZ500-ASG-WebServers* application security group that the network interface attached to the *AZ500-VM-WS* VM is in.

 | WARNING: Prior to continuing you should remove all resources used for this lab.
 To do this in the **Azure Portal** click **Resource groups**.
 Select any resources groups you have created.
 On the resource group blade click **Delete Resource group**, enter the Resource Group Name and click **Delete**.
 Repeat the process for any additional Resource Groups you may have created. **Failure to do this may cause issues with other labs.** |